Brad Pitt mob movie portrays broken American dream

 Pitt did not seem surprised when questions turned from the film and its political message to his personal life.

-He told journalists that his fiancee Angelina Jolie was not in Cannes, quelling rumors that the Hollywood power couple would appear together on the red carpet.
+He told journalists that his fiancee Angelina Jolie was not in Cannes, quelling rumours that the Hollywood power couple would appear together on the red carpet.

 Asked when they planned to get married, he replied: "We have no date.
 We actually really, truly have no date.
-Certainly date-wise it's absolutely rumor.
+Certainly date-wise it's absolutely rumour.

 "And I'm still hoping we can figure out our marriage equality in the States before that date," he added, referring to his support for same-sex marriage countrywide.